Tutorial

 Recommended Skills

 This tutorial will require that you be comfortable navigating HDF5 files, and have an understanding of what spectral signatures are.
-For additional information on these topics, we highly recommend you work through the Introduction to Hyperspectral Remote Sensing Data series before moving on to this tutorial.
+For additional information on these topics, we highly recommend you work through the earlier tutorials in this Introduction to Hyperspectral Remote Sensing Data series before starting on this tutorial.

 Getting Started